highmed/dsf-process-tutorial/exercises/exercise-4.md

 # Exercise 4 - Exclusive Gateway
 Different sequence flows of a process instance execution based on execution variables can be facilitated using exclusive gateways.
-We will examine in exercise four how this can be implemented.
+We will examine in Exercise 4 how this can be implemented.

 ## Introduction
-Different sequence flows during the execution of process instance can be modeled using BPMN [Exclusive Gateways](https://docs.camunda.org/manual/7.4/reference/bpmn20/gateways/exclusive-gateway/).
+Different sequence flows during the execution of a process instance can be modeled using BPMN [Exclusive Gateways](https://docs.camunda.org/manual/7.4/reference/bpmn20/gateways/exclusive-gateway/).
 For each outgoing sequence flow of the gateway, a BPMN [Condition Expression](https://docs.camunda.org/manual/7.17/user-guide/process-engine/expression-language/#conditions) can be added to the process model, deciding whether a sequence flow should be followed.
 Thereby, all condition decisions must be in an XOR relationship to each other.

 A BPMN [Condition Expression](https://docs.camunda.org/manual/7.17/user-guide/process-engine/expression-language/#conditions) uses the `${..}` notation.
 Within the curly braces all execution variables of a process instance can be accessed, e.g. the ones that were stored in a previous Java implementation of a BPMN [ServiceTask](https://docs.camunda.org/manual/7.17/reference/bpmn20/tasks/service-task/).
 For example, the BPMN [Condition Expression](https://docs.camunda.org/manual/7.17/user-guide/process-engine/expression-language/#conditions) `${cohortSize > 100}` checks whether the value in the execution variable *cohortSize* is greater than 100.